SAP-samples/mobile-cards-templates/My To Dos Card Template - Multi Instance/README.md

 ## Description

-To Do card is a card that let's you put your action items in your pocket.
+To Do card let's you put your action items in your pocket.
 Each To Do appears as a different card.
 On each card you can see the action item, date the action item was created and date when you are due to complete your action.

 ## URL